Flame-breasted fruit dove

-The flame-breasted fruit dove (Ptilinopus marchei) is a species of bird in the family Columbidae.
-It is endemic to the Philippines only being found in the mountains of Luzon.This is a large dove reaching 42 cm long, being the largest fruit dove in the country and rivalling the size of Imperial pigeons.
+The flame-breasted fruit dove (Ramphiculus marchei) is a species of bird in the family Columbidae.
+It is endemic to the Philippines where it is only found in the mountains of Luzon.
+It is the largest fruit dove in the country and rivals the size of Imperial pigeons.
 It is identified with its red hood, black wings with a red patch on its secondaries and its unmistakable flame-coloured breast.
 Its natural habitats are in upper areas of the tropical moist lowland forest and in mid to upper montane forest.
 It is threatened by habitat loss, poaching for the pet trade and hunting for food.
+This species was formerly placed in the genus Ptilinopus.

 It is illegal to hunt, capture or keep flame-breasted fruit-doves under Philippine Law RA 9147.

-Description
+Description and taxonomy

 It is described on EBird as "A fairly large dove.
 Pale gray from the belly to the sides of the chest and neck, with a sooty back and cheek, an orange chest patch with dark red below, and a pink crown and mark across the flight feathers.
 Similar to the Yellow-breasted Fruit-Dove, but Flame-breasted has an orange rather than yellow chest and a dark pink crown.
-Song is a deep, rising-then-falling “oo-woo.”
+Song is a deep, rising-then-falling 'oo-woo'.
 Takes flight with loud wing claps."

-Habitat and Conservation Status
+This species exhibit some sexual dimorphism in which females have more pronounced green on tail, rump and wings.
+It reaches sizes of up to 38 cm long and weighs around 330 g.

+This was named in honor of Antoine-Alfred Marche who was a French naturalist and explorer.
+This species is monotypic.
+Due to its red chest, it is often mistaken to be a Bleeding-heart dove, however this fruit dove is significantly larger and does not have the same ground dwelling habits of the bleeding-heart.

+Ecology and behavior

+It is a frugivore.
+Usually occurs singly or in small groups even with other doves.
+Its flight is fast and direct, with the regular beats and an occasional sharp flick of the wings that are characteristic of pigeons in general.